Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ExecutionContext.md

 process of getting yargs to generate help text for some command.

-Checking the value of this property is useful when you want to know if `--help` (or whatever your equivalent option is) was passed to the root command.
+Checking the value of this property is useful when you want to know if the `--help` flag (or the equivalent) was passed to the root command.
 The value of `isHandlingHelpOption` is also used to determine the value of `helpOrVersionSet` in commands' `builder` functions.

 We have to track this separately from yargs since we're stacking multiple yargs instances and they all want to be the one that handles generating